Finding Your Way, Guided by Curiosity

 With a view of the wider world comes a greater capacity for empathy and for understanding of perspectives beyond our own.
 As part of one of the most diverse campus populations in metro Atlanta, your Lower School student will feel at home and supported while sharing experiences and building friendships with students from a range of racial, ethnic, religious, and geographic backgrounds.

-Be it Animation Club, Handbells, or Yoga Club, Woodward’s widely varied cocurricular offerings ensure plenty of opportunities for your Lower School student to feel included and engaged.
+Be it Animation Club, Handbells, or Yoga Club, Woodward’s widely varied extracurricular offerings ensure plenty of opportunities for your Lower School student to feel included and engaged.
 Your child will enjoy the opportunity to spend time with their classmates in after school activities, learning new things while having fun, while you benefit from the convenience and peace of mind of having school and activities in one place.

 Arts